Ssm spooky toxin

+EVIKKDTPYKKRKFPYKSECLKACATSFTGGDESRIQEGKPFGFKCTCYFTTG, disulfide bonds Cys20-Cys46, Cys24-Cys48).
+SsTx is currently thought to be unique to Scolopendra subspinipes mutilans.

 By blocking KCNQ channels (preventing potassium from flowing into and out of cells) SsTx disrupts cardiovascular, respiratory, muscular, and nervous systems; where snake venoms typically only affect circulatory or nervous systems, and venom from spiders, scorpions, and snails typically only target nervous systems.
 This allows for golden headed centipedes to target larger prey up to 15 times their size.

 Applications

 The venom of the Scolopendra subspinipes mutilans is already being widely used as a traditional medicine in Asian countries.
 Claimed medicinal uses include antimicrobial, antibacterial, and anticancer.